syamkarni/Stock_Page/README.md

 ## Introduction

-This project is a stock market dashboard that displays live stock prices of 20 companies from NSE (National Stock Exchange of India).
+This project is a stock market dashboard that displays live stock prices of the most active companies from NSE (National Stock Exchange of India).
 It features a simple React frontend and a Flask backend.
 The frontend utilizes Redux for state management and presents a detailed view of individual stock information along with price movement graphs.

 ## Features

-- Display live stock prices of 20 NSE companies
+- Display live stock prices of 20 NSE companies initially.
 - Lazy loading of additional stock data on scroll
 - Detailed stock information page with price details
-- Graphical representation of stock price movements
+- Graphical representation of stock price movements of the day
 - Redux integration for state management

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:
+Also make sure you have met the following requirements:

 - Python 3.x
 - Node.js and npm